The New Energy Landscape – Challenges and Opportunities

-EECON 2021 conference is going to update you on the New Energy Landscape, their Challenges and Opportunities.
+EECON 2021 conference will update you on the New Energy Landscape, its Challenges, and Opportunities.
 You can decide whether our industry is going through an “Evolution” or is this a “Revolution”?

 Electricity started with a +ve and -ve cell and used batteries for storage.
 Are we revolving our original technology to revert to batteries to harness our Natural Resources to power our future industries?
 One of the biggest barriers to the renewable energy revolution is working out how to store power when the sun doesn’t shine and the wind doesn’t blow.

 Our opening plenary session “Is the electricity supply industry in revolution or evolution?”

 Our closing plenary session: “What to do now? – A personal perspective”